Institute-of-Hacking/DOSe/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 BatchOS is a free, open source operating system (barely) that runs on anything that runs .bat files.
-On Windows, just run the file.
+On Windows, just download the code or clone the repo, and run the file.
+Ta da.
-For the Linux users out there, get Wine at https://WineHQ.org/ There is a good amount of documentation on that site and on other places on the internet.
-OS/2 users have native Batchfile support.
-Really.